Sa1f27/n8n-app/README.md

 Install dependencies:pip install -r requirements.txt

-Start the FastAPI server:uvicorn main:app --host 0.0.0.0 --port 8000
+Start the FastAPI server:python main.py

 The server will be accessible at http://localhost:8000.